 Flood Warning

-Flood Notification in Relation to Myakkahatchee Creek Water Level
+Flood notification in relation to Myakkahatchee Creek water level

-Correlation of Myakkahatchee Creek Levels with Rainfall at USGS Gage at Tropicaire Blvd
+Correlation of Myakkahatchee Creek levels with rainfall at USGS Gage at Tropicaire Blvd

-Through historic observations, one-inch of rainfall measured at the USGS gage at Tropicaire Blvd will correspond to a 1 foot rise in creek level at Tropicaire Blvd.
+Through historic observations, one inch of rainfall measured at the USGS gage at Tropicaire Blvd will correspond to a 1-foot rise in creek level at Tropicaire Blvd.

 a.
 EL 22.50 +/- Creek north of I-75 begins to flood Hennessy, Lacey, and surrounding streets.
 Dunbarton from Tropicaire to Estates Drive begins to flood.